RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Introduction

 \section{Introduction}

 The deployment of \aclp{uav} (\acsp{uav}) over the past decade has been mostly limited to single-robot applications in isolated operational spaces.
-However, in recent years, the development targets applications with numerous \acp{uav} operating in an open-air space shared with other parties of air traffic (e.g., package delivery and area monitoring).
-This brings to the forefront the problem of mutual collision avoidance, a key aspect of the safe deployment of robotic systems in real-world applications where robots share operational space.
+However, in recent years, development has targeted applications with numerous \acp{uav} operating in an open-air space shared with other air-traffic participants (e.g., package delivery and area monitoring).
+This brings to the forefront the problem of mutual collision avoidance, a key aspect of the safe deployment of robotic systems in real-world applications where robots share the operational space.

-Once the \acp{uav} are deployed on an everyday basis for a great variety of tasks, they are expected to operate in much denser environments than, e.g., airplanes due to their limited flight altitudes and higher density of starting and delivery locations.
+Once \acp{uav} are deployed on an everyday basis for a great variety of tasks, they are expected to operate in much denser environments than, e.g., airplanes due to their limited flight altitudes and higher density of starting and delivery locations.
 Under such conditions, centralized planning and scheduling become impractical.
 Consequently, decentralized methods that enable reliable collision avoidance during high-speed, agile flight are of particular importance, as they allow \acp{uav} to fully exploit their efficiency and maneuverability.